notryanb/notryanb.github.io/_posts/2019-06-19-rust-doom-fire-fx.md

 Compile this as release, `cargo run --release` to see infinite flames!

-The first time I ran this was complete joy and I hope it was as fun for you, too.
+The first time I ran this was a complete joy and I hope it was as fun for you, too.

 Lets not stop there.
 We should aim to complete the effect by having the fire eventually die down and display an image